Common galaxias: Restoration

+As of 2023, under the New Zealand Threat Classification System, this species is listed as "Nationally Vulnerable" with the qualifiers of "Conservation Dependent", "Data Poor: Size", "Range Restricted" and "Secure Overseas?".
 In parts of New Zealand, this species' spawning habitat has become degraded due to activities related to agriculture, urbanisation, and land-use change.
 This creates sink populations in rivers as adult fish have nowhere suitable to lay their eggs and the majority of eggs die.
 Because these sink rivers produce no eggs or larvae, a gap is created during marine dispersal.
 No opportunities exist for the exchange of larvae from these sink populations with other populations.
 However, these sink populations can receive larvae that were born in different rivers.
 They will not be able to successfully reproduce and the sink cycle continues.

 Innovative methods to restore the riparian spawning habitat include using straw bales as a temporary replacement for vegetation.
 Straw bales provide the same conditions and physical structure as natural vegetation, enabling the eggs to develop successfully.
 This method ensures that eggs and larvae are produced, and that each river is a source of larvae.
 Exclusion of livestock and fencing of the bank-side vegetation is also an effective method to encourage regrowth of suitable vegetation.
 Restoration of the spawning habitat helps to maintain connectivity between larvae from different rivers during marine dispersal.